q3k/bugless/docs/architecture.md

 The WebFrontend will have to join issues with user data from the authenticator.
 User data should either be cached in the frontend, or the authenticator should have its owns latency guarantees for accessing user information on every request (thus keeping a cache itself).
 I (q3k) think the second options is preferrable.

+The WebFrontend should be stateless and horizontally scalable.
+Thus, special considerations must be made for HTTP request routing to always hit the appropriate WebFrontend if there are any incompatible HTML/JS changes being rolled out.
+Additionally, WebFrontends should have the ability to steer customers to another instance or version of the WebFrontend (for when an old deployment is being drained and turned down).
+We are targetting whatever the k8s Ingress model supports (preferably not being dependent on GCP or Nginx ingress extensions).

 Model implementations
 ---------------------